joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

   path: https://www.botzilla.com/pix2021/westphalia-labberton-1884.jpg
   thumbnail: https://www.botzilla.com/pix2021/westphalia-labberton-1884.jpg
 categories: [Hacking]
-tags: [Machine Learning, 3D, Games, Digital, Math, Reflections, TechBiz]
+tags: [Machine Learning, 3D, Games, Digital, Math, History, Media, TechBiz]
 ---

 The excitement of 2021 about "the metaverse" hinges on hardware, but probably not in the way you think.